-The Oversized Tweed Easy Chunky Crochet Sweater is a crochet pattern for you to view for for free below.
+The Oversized Tweed Easy Chunky Crochet Sweater is a crochet pattern for you to view for free below.
 It is made to measure, size inclusive and designed and written specifically for beginners.

 We have always loved crocheting warm winter sweaters with this yarn from Lion Brand Yarn.
 It has a beautiful glossy sheen to it, moves easily on and off your crochet hook and most importantly is comfortable when worn.
 The Oversized Tweed Easy Chunky Crochet Sweater was designed around this gorgeous yarn (sometimes it’s the other way round).